Brian Ryks

 He began his career as a noise technician at the Metropolitan Airports Commission in 1986.

-Ryks was named to the Minneapolis-St. Paul Business Journal’s Most Admired CEO list in 2024 for his professional and civic leadership.
+Ryks was presented with the 2025 AAAE Distinguished Service Award recognizing his leadership, accomplishments and service in aviation over the course of his 40-year career.
+He was named to the Minneapolis-St. Paul Business Journal’s Most Admired CEO list in 2024 for his professional and civic leadership.
 In 2023, ACI-NA presented Ryks with the Excellence in Visionary Leadership Award for his career contributions in managing airports; it’s the highest honor given by the trade association to an active airport CEO/director.
 Other awards and honors for Ryks include being named the 2015 Newsmaker of the Year in Economic Development by the Grand Rapids Business Journal, a 2012 Minnesota Council of Airports Distinguished Service Award, a 2009 Minnesota Council of Airports Award of Excellence for Outstanding Promotion of Aviation, a Patriot Award from the National Guard and Reserve in 2008, and a TSA Partnership Award in 2006.